 DOI's Mission and History

 DOI serves as the City’s independent inspector general.
 Pursuant to the City Charter, DOI reports to the Mayor and the City Council, but operates independently of both.
-As a law enforcement agency, DOI arrests individuals who corrupt the process and issues reports on systemic government failure.
-DOI has a unique ability to carry out these functions based upon (i) its complete access to all government documents, workers and information, (ii) its ability, as part of the government, to insist upon systemic changes to the governing process, and (iii) its ability to see across all government agencies.
+As a law enforcement agency, DOI arrests individuals who corrupt the process and issues reports on our investigations.
+The City Charter and various Executive Orders, which can be found here

 DOI’s major functions include investigating and referring for criminal prosecution cases of fraud, corruption and other illegal activities by City employees, contractors and others who do business with the City.
-DOI is also charged with studying agency procedures to identify systemic failures and recommending improvements in order to reduce the City’s vulnerability to corruption, fraud, waste and abuse.
-In addition, DOI investigates the backgrounds of persons selected to work in decision-making or sensitive City jobs, conducts checks on those who are awarded contracts with the City and acts as the investigative arm of the Conflict of Interest Board (COIB).
+As part of its investigations, DOI identifies systemic corruption vulnerabilities and recommends improvements to reduce the City’s exposure to corruption, fraud, waste and abuse, and improve the function of City agencies.
+In addition, DOI investigates the backgrounds of City workers who earn more than $100,000 annually and those selected to work in sensitive City jobs; conducts checks on companies who are awarded contracts with the City of $250,000 or more; and acts as the investigative arm of the Conflicts of Interest Board (COIB).

-DOI’s strategy attacks corruption comprehensively through systemic investigations that lead to high-impact arrests, and recommendations that result in preventive controls and operational reforms that improve the way the City runs and delivers services to all New Yorkers.
+DOI’s strategy attacks corruption comprehensively through systemic investigations that lead to arrests, and recommendations that result in reforms and preventive controls that improve the way the City operates and delivers services to all New Yorkers.